 Cramps refer to a sudden, involuntary, and painful shortening of an entire muscle belly accompanied by a squeezing sensation and visible, palpable muscle induration.
 As cramps tend to incorporate multiple if not all the motor units in one or more muscles, they typically generate sufficient force to induce abnormal posturing of relevant joints.
 Cramps are characteristically relieved by massage or stretching.
 They have a tendency to recur if the muscle is prematurely returned to its unstretched position.
 They will spontaneously remit within minutes in most cases.

 Cramps occur commonly.
 Their prevalence in a "normal" population is estimated at 35% in one study and in 95% of young, healthy people who recently initiated exercise in another.2,3 Their prevalence is increased in the elderly, in pregnant females, and subsequent to exercise in those who have recently begun unaccustomed activity.
-Cramps are a considerable source of morbidity for afflicted ...
+Cramps are a considerable source of ...